 Overwhelmed by this, I could not protect Sita. ” After a moment of tension, Hanuman, who was extremely erudite, concluded: “Fire could never cause Sita any harm, for fire does not harm the fire.
 She is protected by her immaculate character and also by the power of Rama.

 In fact, it is by the glory of Rama and Sita that this fire, whose natural function is to consume whatever it touches, did not burn me.
 If this flame did not even burn my tail, how could it burn Sita? ” Hanuman went to Ashoka Vatika and was relieved to see Mata Sita.
 Lord Shani was also in the custody of Ravan when Hanuman reached Lanka in search of Sita.

 When Hanuman Ji’s tail was set on fire, he spread fire to Lanka with the help of his tail.
 Then he found Lord Shani in the basement of Ravana’s palace.
 On the humble request of Lord Saturn, Shri Hanuman Ji freed him from prison.

-Lanka was mixed in ashes and Shri Hanuman received the help of Lord Saturn in an effort to ruin Lanka.
+Lanka was mixed in ashes and Shri Hanuman received the help of Lord Saturn to ruin Lanka.
 Since Hanuman freed Shani from the prison, he asked Hanuman if he could do any service for him.
 He promised Hanuman that whoever worship Hanuman, he would not torment them.